 Social responsibility and volunteering has always been an integral part of Chambers’ culture.
 Our members are passionate about serving local communities, improving lives and most importantly, giving back.

-Chambers has long standing relationships with a wide range of charitable and legal organisations.
+As a result, in addition to ad-hoc support and activities, Red Lion Chambers has long standing relationships with a number of key charitable and legal organisations.

-Among these we sponsor and partner the following:
+Some of those we sponsor and partner with:

-We have a new partnership with the East London Business Alliance (ELBA), a registered charity and non-profit agency that has been supporting the social and economic regeneration of east London for 30 years.
-ELBA works in partnership to build the capacity of local organisations, harnessing the time, skills and expertise of volunteers to deliver a broad range of community interventions.
-Its focus is community development, employment and education – which we will be partnering.
+We partner with the East London Business Alliance (ELBA), a registered charity and non-profit agency that has been supporting the social and economic regeneration of east London for 30 years.
+ELBA works to build the capacity of local organisations, harnessing the time, skills and expertise of volunteers to deliver a broad range of community interventions.
+Its focus is community development, employment and education.

 Red Lion Chambers is proud to sponsor Women in Criminal Law, an organisation that sets out to connect and promote professional women across the criminal justice sector.

 To view the work of Women in Criminal Law, click here.